Technologicat/unpythonic/doc/features.md

 **Changed in v0.14.2.** *The `box` container now supports `.set(newvalue)` to rebind, returning the new value as a convenience.
 Syntactic sugar for rebinding is `b << newvalue`, where `b` is a `box`.
 The item inside the box can be extracted with `unbox(b)`.*

+**Added in v0.14.2.** `ThreadLocalBox`: like `box`, but with thread-local contents.
+It also holds a default object, which is used when a particular thread has not placed any object into the box.

 No doubt anyone programming in an imperative language has run into the situation caricatured by this highly artificial example:

 ```python